clulab/tomcat-text/README.md

     sbt "runMain org.clulab.asist.RunDialogAgent metadata inputfile outputfile"

-In both cases, a final optional argument of "-m n" can be used to control the number of taxonomy matches.  n can range from 0 to 5, and defaults to 0
+In both cases, a final optional argument of "-m n" can be used to control the number of taxonomy matches, where n can range from 0 to 5, and defaults to 0.

     sbt "runMain org.clulab.asist.RunDialogAgent ... inputfile outputfile -m 3"